Late positive component: History

 In psychological literature on memory, long-term memory (LTM) is commonly divided into two types: semantic and episodic.
 Semantic memories are memories that are stored in LTM without specific encoding information linked to them, and thus represent general knowledge about the world that a person has acquired across the lifespan.
 Episodic memories are memories that are stored in long-term memory as specific "episodes" and that, therefore, have some sort of specific context information associated with them, such as where or when they were encoded.
 At retrieval, episodic memories are often divided into two different categories based on how much information is available about the "episode."
 These two categories are recollection and familiarity.
 Recollection is when certain information about the context of the memory at encoding, for instance when or where a memory was encoded, is recalled.
 Familiarity is a general sense that a person has seen something before without any other details about the event.
 Even though they are divided into two categories, it is currently debated whether they are separate entities controlled by different brain functions or just a graded continuum of the same function.

 The component that came to be called the LPC has been associated with episodic memory and was first described in ERP studies examining either repetition or recognition effects.
 In both paradigms, studies found that ERPs to repeated/recognized items differed from those to newly presented ones in several ways.
 In particular, second presentations of items were associated with increased positivity between 500 and 800 ms post-stimulus onset—an effect that came to be called the LPC. but also referred to as the P300, late positivity or "parietal old/new effect".
 In one of the earliest examples of such a study, Friedman (1990) presented test items in a continuous recognition paradigm (in which study and test trials are intermingled).
-Results showed that ERPs to old items were characterized by decreases in an negativity between 300 and 500 ms (N400) and increases in a subsequent, partially overlapping positivity (LPC/P300).
+Results showed that ERPs to old items were characterized by decreases in a negativity between 300 and 500 ms (N400) and increases in a subsequent, partially overlapping positivity (LPC/P300).
 The joint increase in positivity across these two responses was termed the "old/new" effect.